Ethel Léontine Gabain

 Ethel Léontine Gabain, later Ethel Copley, (26 March 1883 – 30 January 1950) was a French-Scottish artist.
 Gabain was a renowned painter and lithographer and among the founding members of the Senefelder Club.
 While she was known for her oil portraits of actresses, Gabain was one of the few artists of her time able to live on the sale of her lithographs.
 She also did etchings, dry-points, as well as some posters.

 Biography

 Early life

 Gabain had four sisters and one brother.
 Her father was French and her mother, Bessie, was born in Scotland.
 Her father, Charles Edward Gabain was a well off French coffee importer and on his retirement he moved the family to England to The Manor House, Bushey, Hertfordshire.
 Gabain was born in France and lived there for over twenty years.
 When she moved to England she was well equipped.
 She knew the country and was able to speak fluent English due to the fact, from the age of fourteen, she had boarded at Wycombe Abbey School, Buckinghamshire.
-The school encouraged her art skills and commissioned her to paint a portrait of Miss Ann Watt Whitelaw, who was the headmistress there from 1911-1925.
+The school encouraged her art skills and commissioned her to paint a portrait of Miss Ann Watt Whitelaw, who was the headmistress there from 1911 to 1925.